kauedesousa/kauedesousa/README.md

 ### Hi there 👋

 I am an Agricultural Scientist working as Scientist II, Data-driven Agriculture at The Alliance of Bioversity and CIAT.
-I have broad experience in systems design, crop ecology and data science working in agriculture for development projects in Latin America, Asia and Africa.
-I also collaborate in several CGIAR initiatives and projects in Africa and Latin America on food systems issues related to digital inclusion, climate adaptation, systems transformation and crop improvement.
+With over a decade of experience in international agricultural research, I have published more than 25 peer-reviewed papers covering topics such as farm innovation and experimentation, data efficiency, data integration, software development, agriculture and food interface, agrobiodiversity, climate change adaptation, and social development research.
 I am committed to open-source data (and workflows) and most of my code is published in our Team Page on [GitHub](https://github.com/AgrDataSci).

 ### Want to do your research with me?